CyberSecurityUP/PhantomsGate/README.md

 ## Introduction

-LiesGate is a sophisticated shellcode injection technique that leverages Hell's Gate to dynamically find syscall numbers, modifies system calls, and uses thread hijacking to inject and execute shellcode within a target process.
+PhantomsGate is a sophisticated shellcode injection technique that leverages Hell's Gate to dynamically find syscall numbers, modifies system calls, and uses thread hijacking to inject and execute shellcode within a target process.
 This technique is designed to evade detection and bypass security mechanisms by dynamically resolving syscall numbers and executing shellcode in the context of existing threads.

 ## PhantomGate: Enhanced LiesGate Technique